Baclofen and Alcohol: What You Need to Know

 • (Click to read the source for the above)

-Despite limited research showing that baclofen and alcohol are well tolerated together, serious side effects are always possible when combining alcohol with prescription medications.
+Despite limited research showing that they are well tolerated together, serious side effects are always possible when combining liquor with prescription medications.

-Care should always be taken to avoid alcohol while taking medications that target the GABA system.
+Care should always be taken to avoid drinking while taking medications that target the GABA system.
 These drugs include baclofen along with benzodiazepines, barbiturates, and sleep medications including Ambien.

 • Muscle weakness